Yangobears/designgarden/docs/index.md

 👋 I am Yan, nice to meet you!

-Welcome to my design portfolio where I present my case studies and share my learnings on design.
+Welcome to my design portfolio where I present my case studies and share learnings on design.

 ### My journey to design